appearition/appearition-viewer-sample/README.md

 1. Clone the repository using your preferred mode of source control.
 2. Install Unity 2021.1.10f1 with support for Android/iOS depending on your device.
 3. Open the project in Unity 2021.1.10f1.
+4. Please read and follow the instructions at http://docs.appearition.com/sdk/api-access/ to register an application and generate an API Token

+## Optional Steps

+Follow the following instructions to install the recommended UNity package for runtime loading of 3d Models in your applications
-4. Install Trilib 2 using Unity Package Manager(You might have to purchase the required asset).
+1. Install Trilib 2 using Unity Package Manager(You might have to purchase the required asset).
-5. Install the optional Unity Logs Viewer package using Unity Package Manager(You might have to purchase the required asset).
-6. If you completed step 4, Extract the "ArDemo_Trilib2.0_Integration" Unity Package in the following location "Assets\Appearition\Examples\SampleProjects\ArDemo\Packages"
+2. Extract the "ArDemo_Trilib2.0_Integration" Unity Package in the following location "Assets\Appearition\Examples\SampleProjects\ArDemo\Packages"
-7. Please read and follow the instructions at http://docs.appearition.com/sdk/api-access/ to register an application and generate an API Token

 ## Usage